dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 * Related works
 * Motivations, Challenges and Opportunities
 * Solution we proposed
+  * When you propose your solution, a related key question is that why you are the right person to do this?
+Do you have special data/experience/observation?
+It sounds like the opportunities, but must be related with you.
 * Contribution of this paper

 Applications should only be discussed in the Introduction.